alimshafiei/Linear_regresssion_1/README.md

 ## Conclusion
 In linear regression, combining features generally improves prediction accuracy more effectively than creating interaction features.

+## License This project is licensed under the MIT License - see the LICENSE file for details.
-© 2024 [alimshafiei].
-All rights reserved.
+## © 2024 Ali M Shafiei.
+All rights